USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ## 3.2.2 netCDF library

 Most of the CMAQ input files (the rest are in ASCII format) and all output files are in netCDF format.
 Hence netCDF library is an essential component of the CMAQ model.
-Source code of the library is avaialbe at http://www.unidata.ucar.edu/software/netcdf/ and user should follow the instructions for proper installation.
-We recommend to install netCDF libray without **netCDF4** and **HDF5** support.
-In order to do so, user should provide appropriate flags, such as --disable-netcdf-4, at the configure stage.
+The netCDF library is avaialbe for download at http://www.unidata.ucar.edu/software/netcdf/ and users should follow the instructions for proper installation.
+It is recommended to install classic netCDF libraries without **netCDF4** and **HDF5** support.
+In order to do so, users should provide the appropriate flags, such as --disable-netcdf-4 and --disable-dap, at the configure stage.

 ## 3.2.3 IOAPI library

-The IOAPI library provides interface to handle input and output (I/O) functions throughout the CMAQ code.
-We recommend to download IOAPI 3.2 library which is used in stand alone CMAQ, WRF-CMAQ two-way coupled model, and CMAQ code with parallel I/O feature (a slightly different library is used, see explanation below).
-Download the latest version of IOAPI 3.2 source code from the CMAS Center.
+The IOAPI library provides an interface between the netCDF libraries and CMAQ to handle input and output (I/O) calls throughout the CMAQ code.
+The lastest version of the IOAPI library (version 3.2) is available for download at https://www.cmascenter.org/ioapi/documentation/all_versions/html/AVAIL.html#v32.

 **COMMENT we have test the latest IOAPI 3.2 and it failed with parallel I/O function turns on in CMAQ